RAI Perception¶

 rai_perception package contains tools that can be used by RAI LLM agents

-enhance their perception capabilities.
+to enhance their perception capabilities.
 For more information on RAI Tools see

 Tool use and development tutorial.